 Day Hospice is a chance to socialise and meet new friends.
 There are many activities available to those attending .
 As well as all the complementary therapies, manicures and massage, there are arts and crafts, singing, quizzes, talks and demonstrations.
 The Hospice operates a Pets As Therapy (PAT) scheme and people can take their pets to Day Hospice if it is appropriate.

-Before being referred to the Day Hospice, each person will have had a thorough consultation with the Medical Director, Tony Blower, as an out-patient.
-If it is felt that the Day Hospice is appropriate, the individual is initially invited to attend for one day a week for 12 weeks.
-The main reason for someone being invited to Day Hospice is to control symptoms, but equally they receive a huge amount of psychological and emotional support.
+Patients access Day Hospice after assessment by the Hospice Medical Director or a doctor who is a specialist in palliative care.
+Patients are initially invited to attend for one day a week for 12 weeks.
+The main reason for someone being invited to Day Hospice is to control symptoms, but equally they receive a significant amount of psychological and emotional support.

-Each morning there is a hand-over between the multi-disciplinary team regarding the patients arriving that day.
-People attending Day Hospice have access to this team where they have a chance to discuss their illness, medication and their future.
-This allows them to work through their issues, so they can make informed decisions and plan for the future.
+People attending Day Hospice have access to a multi-disciplinary team with whom they may discuss their illness, their medication and their future.
+Day Hospice helps patients make informed decisions and plan for their future.

-Individuals are assessed when they first attend Day Hospice and reviewed after 8 weeks.
-A patient may be discharged after 12 weeks if it is appropriate; if not, reviews are made at regular intervals thereafter and at least 4 weeks notice would be given before discharge.
-If after discharge their circumstances change, the GP, Macmillan Nurse or District Nurse can re-refer.
+Individuals are assessed when they first attend Day Hospice and are reviewed after eight weeks.
+A patient may be discharged after 12 weeks if it is appropriate; if not, reviews are made at regular intervals after that and at least four weeks’ notice would be given before discharge.
+If after discharge their circumstances change, their GP, Community Specialist Care Nurse or District Nurse can re-refer.